 This guide will be most likely updated if anything changes.
 First boot will take between 6 minutes to 2 hours depending on speed of your micro SD card or usb storage device .
 If there are issues during OOBE setup pressing shift + F10 then typing

 Currently a lot of drivers are missing and not a lot of development is happening.
 We are missing drivers for wifi and gpu.
-Development of those drivers will take a long time.
+Development of those drivers will take a long time or might never happen depending on community effort.

 I do not check comments under this post anymore so if you want a response you can join Discord server and ask for help there as most people in that server will be able to answer your question.
-You might find there a guide how to customise windows 10 build to make it smaller and lighter.
+You might find there a guide how to customise windows 10/11 build to make it smaller and lighter which makes it so more usable on such a underpowered device.

 In the past few days, there has been a lot of progress and a lot of publicity for this project, which shows the ecosystem’s desire and demand for lowering the barrier to entry on booting Arm SBC’s, in this case the Raspberry Pi 4 of course.